Shinganda Copper & Gold Project

 Zambia

 Galileo holds a 51% interest in a joint venture agreement covering the Shinganda Copper-Gold Project, comprising Large Scale Exploration Licence No. 22990-HQ-LEL.
 The licence is located in Western Zambia, just outside the game management area of the Kafue National Park and is prospective for deposits of copper and gold associated with IOCG (Iron Oxide Copper Gold) deposits.
-Considerable potential exists in the licence to transition to near-term produciton following the identification of mineralisation at grades of between 1.0 and 1.5% CuEq at shallow depths over notable package widths in the first two phases of drilling completed on the project.
+Considerable potential exists in the licence to transition to near-term production following the identification of mineralisation at grades of between 1.0 and 1.5% CuEq at shallow depths over notable package widths in the first two phases of drilling completed on the project.

 The Project is prospective for Iron Oxide Copper Gold (IOCG) mineralisation and has many of the diagnostic features expected of an IOCG type deposit, including structural control, with the identification of both regional and more localised structures, evidence of hydrothermal alteration and mineralisation, and an abundance of hematite – magnetite alteration.